 No discussion of business broadband would be complete without considering the impact that the cloud is now having.
 Small business users can clearly see the advantages that cloud-based services can offer.
 What is also vital is the connection that is available to the cloud, which is where a reliable, fast and robust broadband connection becomes essential.

-David Barker, technical director of 4D Data Centres, says: "SMBs need to make a decision on what their immediate requirements are to meet the business's needs.
-Usually for a first connection this is a small office or sole trader, so a basic business ADSL line will suffice.
-But, if you are looking to grow your staff quickly or if you're planning on using cloud services for your day-to-day activities, then you might want to look at a faster connection such as fibre to the cabinet (FTTC) or even a leased line which can offer speeds from 10Mbps to 1Gbps and is usually able to scale the speed as your business grows."
+If you are looking to grow your staff quickly or if you're planning on using cloud services for your day-to-day activities, then you might want to look at a faster connection such as fibre to the cabinet (FTTC) or even a leased line which can offer speeds from 10Mbps to 1Gbps and is usually able to scale the speed as your business grows."

-Top tips for business broadband buyers
+Top tips for buying business broadband deals

 1. Perform a data audit